TheonlyTazz/Exciting-Item-Animations/README.md

-# Tiny Item Animations
+# Exciting Item Animations

-A Minecraft mod that adds a cute little animation when you pick up items with your mouse.
+A Minecraft mod where items inside inventories get pickup animations.
+Exciting!

-This mod is client-side, and supports NeoForge and Fabric (and likely Quilt, but I don't test it there).
+This mod is client-side, and supports NeoForge and Fabric.

 ## Installation

-Grab the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/tiny-item-animations) or [Modrinth](https://modrinth.com/mod/tiny-item-animations).
+SoonTM

 ## Issues